Introduction to Six Sigma Interview Questions

 Apart from confidence, sound knowledge of the subject is what interviewer’s usually rate you on.
 There is always a hint of nervousness when you are up for a job interview.
 Because one can never know, what would be the questions that would be the deciding factors?
 So, it is always important to go well-prepared and well-rehearsed for an interview.
 The following questionnaire is a set of 10 questions, having good chances of being asked to a Six Sigma job aspirant.

-1. What Needs to be Considered First before Starting a Six Sigma Project?
+Q1.
+What needs to be considered First before Starting a Six Sigma Project?

 First, it is essential to determine the Process Stability, whether or not, the data is normal.
 If the process is unstable, the project cannot be implemented.
 In that case, the process is made stable and process normality is determined.
 As per the process normality or non-normality, the process capability is identified.
 Process capability signifies, whether or not, the process is capable to implement the project.